cBioPortal/datahub/seedDB/README.md

 These files are MySQL database dump for seeding a new instance of the cBioPortal DB.
 They contain all the necessary background data for a properly functioning cBioPortal website, including cancer types, gene, uniprot-mappings, drug, pdb and network data.
 Data is compatible with:

 - DB schema version **1.3.0**

 Which is suitable for:

 - release version **1.3.1** of cBioPortal.
 - release version **> 1.3.1** of cBioPortal (:warning: with possible migration script step).

+:information_source: the DB schema and the cBioPortal can follow different numbering cycles.
+This means that the version numbers won't be always identical.

 You can download the files by using the links below: